Thousands sign up for new Russian protest

-MOSCOW More than 40,000 Russians have signed up online to protest in Moscow on Saturday against a disputed election, dismissing Kremlin promises of political change.
+MOSCOW More than 40,000 Russians have signed up to protest in Moscow on Saturday against a disputed election, dismissing Kremlin promises of political change that could ease Vladimir Putin's grip on power.

-The rally follows protests by tens of thousands of people across Russia on December 10 and is intended to pile pressure on Prime Minister Vladimir Putin, who has responded with only minor concessions and seems confident of winning a presidential poll in March.
+The rally follows protests by tens of thousands of people across Russia on December 10 and is intended to pile pressure on the prime minister, who has responded with only minor concessions and seems confident of winning a presidential poll in March.

+Bringing together liberals, nationalists, anarchists, environmentalists and urban youth, protest organisers have sometimes struggled to agree on how to proceed, holding long debates over who should speak or who should lead the movement.

-An online vote was held on what slogans to put on 2,000 balloons at the rally.
-"You don't represent us!" was the most popular, followed by "You swindled us!" and "We will not stop!"
+Their message is clear.
+The outcome of an online vote on what slogans to put on 2,000 balloons at the rally was definitive: "You don't represent us!" was the most popular, followed by "You swindled us!" and "We will not stop!."

 "They stole about 1 million votes.
 And that's only in Moscow.
 I think that these people are completely dissatisfied with what happened and are ready to defend their rights, including going out on to the streets," he told Reuters.

-The opposition says United Russia benefited from widespread voting irregularities and international monitors said the vote was slanted in the ruling party's favour.
+The opposition says United Russia benefited from widespread voting irregularities and international monitors said the vote as slanted in the ruling party's favour.

 Medvedev promised on Thursday to relax the Kremlin's grip on power, including measures to restore the election of regional governors and to allow half the seats in the State Duma lower house of parliament to be directly elected in the regions.